bvaughn/task-runner/README.md

 Tasks help break complex problems down into smaller, simpler problems.

 This library provides several building-block tasks to get you started.
-(More on this in the [API documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html)).
+You can read more about them [here](http://rawgit.com/bvaughn/task-runner/master/docs/index.html).

 ## Why use Task Runner?